-EmpowerUs established the Guardian Right Registry on 22/11/2025 after 35 years of dedicated research into housing systems, land use, and financial fairness.
-The principal aim is to make housing more affordable by separating land ownership from occupancy rights, ensuring all agreements are bound by clear and predictable terms.
+EmpowerUs Australia established the Guardian Right Registry on 22/11/2025 after 35 years of dedicated research into housing systems and land.
+The principal aim was to make housing more affordable by separating land ownership from occupancy rights, ensuring all agreements are bound by clear and predictable terms.
 The Registry serves to bring this goal into practical reality.

 Glenn Phelan, the creator of the system, discovered that while contracts could be used to relinquish rights, they could not be used to remove rights entirely.
 His use of Vendor terms agreements created beneficial outcomes for both parties, as restrictions that would otherwise hinder progress on projects or deals could be legally eliminated.